Back to Trends

 Obesity trends in Australian adults

-Two-thirds of Australian adults now live with overweight (35.6%) or obesity (31.3%).
+In 2022−23, two-thirds of Australian adults living with overweight (34.0%) or obesity (31.7%).
 The prevalence of overweight is higher for men compared to women, while the prevalence of obesity is similar for men and women.
 The prevalence of obesity is rising among Australian adults.

 Key Evidence